bbauska/LFS171x/README.md

 "give explicit control of digital assets to end-users and remove the need to trust any third-party servers and infrastructure".
 </blockquote>

-Distributed ledger technology is one of the key innovations making this shift possible.  <br/>
+Distributed ledger technology (DLT) is one of the key innovations making this shift possible.  <br/>

 A distributed ledger is a type of data structure which resides across multiple computer devices, generally spread across locations or regions.  <br/>